 23. Sell Your Car as Advertising Space

-Have you ever seen cars with stickers or wraps advertising a certain company driving around?
+Have you ever seen cars driving around with stickers or wraps advertising a company?
 Well, it turns out that there are businesses out there that pay good money to turn your car into a moving billboard.

 While it might be awkward to drive with a big sign attached to your car at first, the gig can score you some decent cash — for very little effort!
 You can earn $100 to $500 each month, depending on the advert, and some companies even offer signup bonuses of up to $100.
 You can get started on websites like Wrapify, StickerRide, and Carvertise.